Do school libraries need non-fiction collections? These are some ideas from a Twitter Chat in 2022 discussion online.

 Online resources can enhance your non-fiction collections.
 Online non-fiction is still non-fiction!

 So do we really need our non-fiction collections?
 In my opinion yes... we just need to build up a collection that is going to be used and is of value focusing firstly on our students and whilst working on our teachers.
-If a student never opens a non-fiction book before they actually need it, when they do an EPQ for example, them how will they ever learn how to navigate them...
+If a student never opens a non-fiction book before they actually need it, when they do an EPQ for example, then how will they ever learn how to navigate them...

 Mr Terborg @mrterborg on Twitter shared this great article about the importance of non-fiction for our student's learning.
 Non-Fiction in the Early Grades: A key to reading success by Emily Miksic.
 If you are interested in knowing why reading non-fiction is important it is a must-read.